Asteski/Windows-XAML-Styles/README.md

 Disable brightness slider by setting *"Visibility=1"* for target _"Windows.UI.Xaml.Controls.ScrollContentPresenter#ScrollContentPresenter > ItemsPresenter > ItemsStackPanel > GridViewItem[1]"_.

+_* be aware that this method also hides sound output list, as the target is not defined precisely enough ot mitigate this.
+I will provide a fix to this ASAP._

 #### Enable Toggles group

 Enable Toggles group by setting *"Visibility=0"* for target *"Windows.UI.Xaml.Controls.ContentControl#TogglesGroup"*.